National Drowning Prevention Week

 • Supervise Children.
 Always directly supervise children around the water - if you are not within arms’ reach, you’ve gone too far.

 • Boating Safety.
-Choose it.
-Use it.
-Always wear a lifejacket when in a boat.
+Don't boat alone and always wear a lifejacket when in a boat.

 • Learn to Swim.
 In most drownings, the victim never intended to go in the water and was often close to safety – could you survive a sudden and unexpected fall into the water?